 Fiona Raye Clarke is an award-winning Trinidadian-Canadian writer and community-engaged artist.
 She is the editor of Basodee: An Anthology Dedicated to Black Youth (2012) and Black Like We: Troubleshooting the Black Youth Experience (2018) which won the ArtReach Youth Arts Pitch Contest.
-Her writing has appeared online and in print in the Puritan Town Crier, the Room Magazine blog, and alt.theatre.
-Her plays have been produced by the rock.paper.sistahz festival and InspiraTo Festival, and her co-created short film screened at the CaribbeanTales International Film Festival and the Queer National Arts Festival.
+Her writing has appeared online and in print in the Puritan Town Crier, the Room Magazine blog, alt.theatre, among others.
+Her plays have been produced by the rock.paper.sistahz festival and InspiraTo Festival, and her co-created short film screened at the CaribbeanTales International Film Festival and the San Francisco Queer National Arts Festival.
 She is an alumnus of the Banff Centre for Arts and Creativity and the Artistic Director of the Black youth oral history theatre project, INTERGENERACIAL.
 She is an editorial board member for Canthius, a Mentor-in-Residence at Neighbourhood Arts Network, and her co-created kids TV animated series, Mixed Up, was awarded the CBC/Radio-Canada and Canada Council for the Arts Creation Accelerator funding and is currently in pre-production.

 Fiona Raye Clarke is an award-winning Trinidadian-Canadian multidisciplinary artist.
 She facilitated mural art workshops for young men in prison in Estelí, Nicaragua during a service-learning placement at FUNARTE, creative writing workshops funded by the Toronto Arts Council, the Toronto Arts Foundation, and the City of Toronto at the Parkdale Library, Maria A. Shchuka Library, Parkdale Project Read, the 519, the UTSC Women’s & Trans Centre, East End Arts, and the Grand Valley Institution for Women, and theatre workshops at Jumblies Theatre, Community Arts Guild, and Hart House.
 She is the editor of Basodee: An Anthology Dedicated to Black Youth (2012), The Black Church in Canada (2015), and Black Like We: Troubleshooting the Black Youth Experience (2018) which was the winner of the ArtReach Youth Arts Pitch Contest.